 How Does a Mosquito Pass on a Virus?

 When a mosquito bites you, it injects a small amount of anticoagulant and saliva into your blood.
 Just as our immune systems attack viruses, mosquitoes have immune systems, too.
 First, the mosquito’s own systems fight the virus.
 If it’s immune system doesn’t win, that’s when it might pass on the virus to you.
 The virus first must survive the mosquito’s gut, then particles have to escape through the salivary gland.
 For example, in areas where mosquitoes carry West Nile virus, about 1 out of 500 mosquitoes are infected.
-Furthermore, if bitten by an infected mosquito, the chance of a person developing the illness is roughly one in 300.
+Furthermore, if bitten by an infected mosquito, the chance of a person developing the illness is roughly 1 in 300.

 The Centers for Disease Control says the most effective way to avoid getting sick from viruses spread by mosquitoes is to prevent mosquito bites.
 What better way to do that then to make sure you have fewer mosquitoes in your community?
+Our team can help you prevent mosquito bites in your community.

 Malaria is by far the most common mosquito-borne illness affecting humans.
 Technically, it is caused by Plasmodium parasites.
 According to the World Health Organization, nearly half of the world's population is at risk of malaria.
 In 2015, there were roughly 212 million malaria cases and an estimated 429,000 malaria deaths.
 Many regions of Southeast Asia and Africa are extremely vulnerable to this mosquito population due to climate and geography.
 Mosquito Squad supports Malaria No More and has raised more than $450,000 to help fight malaria in Africa.